dark-ambient/blog/content/notes/About management.md

 draft: false
 ---

-Similarly to psychology management is not science, but some tools can be helpful.
+Similarly to psychology (people) management is not science, but some tools can be helpful.
+The obvious reason is lacking of reproducibility and falsiability.